fu8ar/starter-project/README.md

 This will download all of the node packages required for your project to run.

-**'bower install'**

-This will download all of the bower packages.
-For example, jQuery and Bootstrap.

 # Run Project

 To start this project, run the following command: